leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

 - During compilation, the source code with USDT trace point will be translated into a `nop` instruction, in the meanwhile, the USDT metadata will be stored in the ELF's `.note.stapstd` section.

 - When register a probe, USDT tool(usually implemented based on `uprobe` under the hood) will read the ELF `.note.stapstd` section, and instrument the instruction from `nop` to `breakpoint`(`int3` on x86) for .
 So whenever control reaches the marker, the interrupt handler for int3 is called, and by turn the uprobe and attached eBPF program get called in kernel to process the events.
+If the USDT probe associated with semaphores, the front-ends need to incrementing the semaphore’s location via poking /proc/$PID/mem to enable the probe.

-- After deregister the probe, USDT will instrument the instruction from `breakpoint` back to `nop`, no event get generated anymore.
+- After deregister the probe, USDT will instrument the instruction from `breakpoint` back to `nop`, no event get generated anymore, in the meanwhile, decrementing the semaphore's location to detach the current probe.

 ### Prerequsites(e.g: Ubuntu)